hexalang/Hexa/docs/reference.md

 It does not correspond to the full actual syntax of Hexa yet.
 It represents the syntax changes that will be released in the future.
 The compiler already released on the GitHub will catch up ASAP.

 Below is a comprehensive list of the syntax elements of Hexa.
-Every syntax element is shown with an examples of all possible variations.
+Every syntax element is shown with examples of all possible variations.

 Most ideas have been validated through real-world Hexa usage in web and systems programming.